 - Click Save to save your work and move on to another task, or Save and continue to save the collection and open the Collection Resource Editor page, where you can enter further information for the new collection.

 You can also add collections by importing an encoded archival description (EAD) file using the Collections import profile.
 For more information, see Managing Import Profiles.

 The following roles can work with collections:

-- Collection Inventory Operator – Create and edit sub-collection and move sub-collections between parent collections
+- Collection Inventory Operator – Create and edit sub-collections and move sub-collections between parent collections.

 Because collections allow you to group records of different types (physical, digital, and electronic) and from different sources (internal, external, remote), digital asset management systems often use them to aggregate the many types of resources into organized hierarchical units.
 As part of this job, institutions may: